-- 10. Promote the use of native plants in green infrastructure, landscaping, and parks. - 11.
-Require that new private and public development, including roadway projects, incorporate Crime Prevention Through Environmental Design (CPTED) principles of access control (such as appropriately located doors and fences), visibility (such as adequate lighting, windows that look onto public and private spaces, landscaping that does not offer hiding places), clear boundaries between public spaces and private spaces (through signage, sidewalks, or other visual cues) and maintenance.
-(QOL I.1) - 12.
-Support workforce development and wealth-building programs for local residents and locally owned businesses, cooperatives, and other uses offering benefits to the community, such as a grocery store or community kitchen.
-(QOL B.1) - 13.
+- 10. Require that new private and public development, including roadway projects, incorporate Crime Prevention Through Environmental Design (CPTED) principles of access control (such as appropriately located doors and fences), visibility (such as adequate lighting, windows that look onto public and private spaces, landscaping that does not offer hiding places), clear boundaries between public spaces and private spaces (through signage, sidewalks, or other visual cues) and maintenance.
+(QOL I.1) - Support workforce development and wealth-building programs for local residents and locally owned businesses, cooperatives, and other uses offering benefits to the community, such as a grocery store or community kitchen.
+(QOL B.1) - 12.
+Foster partnerships, including with the West Contra Costa Unified School District, to expand the continuing education opportunities for adults in North Richmond, targeting the area around Verde Elementary School. - 13.
 Seek community benefit agreements for large businesses in North Richmond.
 Such agreements could include requirements for local hiring, apprenticeship and training programs, and funding for school and education programs.
 (QOL H.4, B.3) - 14.
 Continue to support the vibrant urban agriculture operations in North Richmond.
 (3-194)